brownplt/B2T2/Media/Empirical/Datasheet.md

  - `renameColumns`
  - `update`

 Additionally, Empirical needs a `map()` function since table operations assume that expressions operate on vectors.
+This would require a more powerful type system (eg., Hindley-Milner).

 Also, Empirical needs `desc` in the `sort` operation.